namnlos-io/.github/profile/README.md

 ## Hi there 👋

-Namnlos creates and builds ergonomic keyboards in Mariehamn, Åland Islands!
+Namnlos creates and builds ergonomic keyboards and custom electronics in Mariehamn, Åland Islands!